mugabus/sudoku-solver/README.md

 - To run the challenge tests on this page, set NODE_ENV to test without quotes in the .env file
 - To run the tests in the console, use the command npm run test.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"
 - A very basic template for the manual test cases is in the file /tests/myTestCaseTemplate.ods.
-- Postman functional tests are in the files /tests/Solve Suite.postman_collection and /tests/Check Placement Suite.postman_collection.
+- Postman functional tests are in the files /tests/Solve Suite.postman_collection.json and /tests/Check Placement Suite.postman_collection.json.
+- Postman test results are in the files /tests/Solve Suite.postman_test_run.json and /tests/Check Placement Suite.postman_test_run.json.

 Write the following tests in tests/1_unit-tests.js: